Abu Dhabi real estate market set to shine as demand for villas, apartments will continue to surge

 PHOTO

-- Saadiyat Island, Yas Island, and Al Raha Beach to occupy top spots among communities for luxury apartments.

-- Hydra Village, Al Reef, Khalifa City A, Saadiyat Island, Al Raha Gardens, and Yas Island will remain top picks for affordable and luxury villas during H2, 2022.

-Dubai: Abu Dhabi’s real estate market has started on a strong note as the first quarter recorded a little over 3,300 transactions valuing more than AED 11.3 billion.
+Abu Dhabi’s real estate market has started on a strong note as the first quarter recorded a little over 3,300 transactions valuing more than Dh11.3 billion.
 The second quarter is expected to end on a similar note, paving the way for a strong 2022, according to the Zoom Property Insights.

 Ata Shobeiry, CEO at Zoom Property, believes the Abu Dhabi property market will pack in a strong performance in the second half of 2022 due to new mega-developments, Etihad rail expansion, and rising oil prices.